thriveweb/glass/content/info-page/terms-conditions.md

   Agency Service Fee is a mandatory fee on all bookings made with GLASS Management, and is not a negotiable fee for the purposes of making a booking.
+  The talent at the time of the booking is given their rate after all fees have been taken out.
 The Agency Service Fee is calculated at 20% on modelling and TVC's and 10% on any acting job.

   PAYMENT: ON ALL INVOICES PAYMENT IS REQUIRED WITHIN 14 DAYS OF THE DATE OF